ajrcarey/pdfium-render/README.md

 * Text extraction.
 * Page object introspection.
 * Creation of new documents and new pages.
-* Creation of page objects for text, stroked paths, and bitmap images.
+* Creation of page objects for text, paths, and bitmaps.
 * Document concatenation.
 * Multi-page tiled output.
 * Watermarking.